E(3)-equivariant models cannot learn chirality: Field-based molecular generation: Explicit aromatic bonds and neutrality

 This induces ambiguity.
 One way to solve this would be to use RDKit and convert the explicit aromatic representation to Kekul\'e representations.
 However, in the case of invalid molecules (about 38\% of the generated molecules by MiDi), it becomes hard, if not impossible, to determine exactly how many atoms connecting to a (potentially incorrect) aromatic ring have the formal charge 0.

 \paragraph{Explaining the reported results for MiDi} We have used the molecules reported in the MiDi github repository.
-We note that on the QM9 dataset, both our method and MiDi generate molecules in Kekul\'e form, and they are directly comparable in Table~\ref{table:qm9RDKItMetrics}.
-For the GEOM neutrality results in Table~\ref{table:GEOMSanityChecks}, we have reported an upper-bound for MiDi, by considering bond type ``aromatic" as 1.5 electro occupancy and allowing \texttt{C} to have both 0 and -0.5 formal charge.
-Since many N atoms in GEOM are (in actuality) ionized, it is not "allowed" to have a formal charge of -1.
+We note that on the QM9 dataset, both our method and MiDi generate molecules in Kekul\'e form, and they are directly comparable in Table~\ref{table:qm9GEOMRDKItMetrics} (QM9 columns).
+For the GEOM-Drugs neutrality results in Table~\ref{table:qm9GEOMRDKItMetrics} (GEOM-Drugs columns), we have reported an upper-bound for MiDi, by considering bond type ``aromatic" as 1.5 electron occupancy and allowing \texttt{C} to have both 0 and -0.5 formal charge.
+Since many \texttt{N} atoms in GEOM-Drugs are (in actuality) ionized, it is not "allowed" to have a formal charge of -1.
 Regardless, the comparison is very hard to do, and it is difficult to say which model generates more neutral atoms or molecules.

 \paragraph{MTS bias} We compute the maximum test similarity using valid molecules.
-This results in a bias in the methods that generate aromatic bonds explicitly, as RDKit will require these molecular graphs to be converted to Kekul\'e representations.
+This results in a bias in the methods that generate aromatic bonds explicitly, as RDKit will require these molecular graphs to be converted to Kekul\'e representations (Table~\ref{table:qm9GEOMMolQuality}).
 In this case, this metric will not consider molecules containing incorrect aromatic rings (as determined by RDKit's SanitizeMol).
 However, in our case, since we directly generate Kekul\'e molecule representations, this quality filter does not exist anymore, and samples that have incorrect aromatic rings (but are not identified as aromatic because of e.g., one circle atom being incorrectly hybridized) will be considered in the final metric.
 Note how this bias is unrelated to the performance of the generative model, as those unkekulizable molecules are still generated by explicit-aromatic generating methods, but are simply filtered out by this metric.